Centiq/sap-hana/documentation/ansible/system-design-deployment/app/prepare-ini.md

 1. On the Warning Screen copy the Key ID and Key Value and store these securely and click "Ok"
 1. Ensure Yes, clean up operating system users is checked
 1. click "Next"
-1. :warning: UNFINISHED WORDING On the Parameter Summary Screen On the Parameter Summary Page a copy of the `inifile.params` file is generated in the temporary SAP installation directory, located at
 1. On the PAS/AAS nodes, a copy of the `inifile.params` file is generated in the temporary SAP installation directory:
    1. PAS inifile path `/tmp/sapinst_instdir/S4HANA2020/CORE/HDB/INSTALL/DISTRIBUTED/ABAP/APP1/inifile.params`
    1. AAS inifile path `/tmp/sapinst_instdir/S4HANA2020/CORE/HDB/INSTALL/AS/APPS/inifile.params`